Health & Special Needs

-Study abroad is an enriching and exciting experience, but changes in culture, food, language, and academic expectations can also be challenging.
-Those challenges can create or exacerbate both mental stress and physical symptoms.
-It is crucial to plan ahead to safeguard your health while traveling, and to be prepared for the stresses of adapting to a new situation.
-All students should be prepared to confront stresses such as jet lag, culture shock, and differences in nutritional and health conditions.
-If you have special needs (on-going medical condition, counseling, a learning or physical disability), discussing them with your doctor, counselor, or the study abroad advisor, as well as your program provider, is the best way to make sure you are choosing the program that can meet your needs and provide a positive study abroad experience.
+All students should be prepared to confront stresses such as jet lag, culture shock and differences in nutritional and health conditions.
+If you have special needs (an ongoing medical condition, counseling, a learning or physical disability), discuss them with your doctor, counselor or the study-abroad advisor and your program provider.
+That's the best way to make sure you are choosing the program that can meet your needs and provide a positive study-abroad experience.

 Almost all programs require a physical examination, and many visas do as well.
 You can have a physical examination free of charge at the Health Center.
 If you require lab tests, these can be done at the Health Center and billed to your insurance.

 Confirm that your routine immunizations are up-to-date when you have your physical exam.
 A Hepatitis A vaccination is also recommended for all travelers going abroad.
 You can make an appointment at the Health Center for this vaccination.

 If you are traveling anywhere outside Western Europe, you will most likely need additional vaccinations.
 The Centers for Disease Control, your program provider and the Health Center can help you figure out which immunizations you need.
 Diann Lynch, the travel nurse at the Health Center, can also tell you how much your immunizations will cost.